Pfizer aims to keep one-third of Lipitor pie

 Watson Pharmaceuticals Inc will sell an "authorized generic" form of Lipitor made by Pfizer, with an estimated 70 percent of its sales going to Pfizer.
 Watson said early on Wednesday it has begun shipping the pills, calling it the "largest generic product launch in U.S. history."

-Late on Wednesday, the U.S. Food and Drug Administration said it had given approval for the first generic version of Lipitor to Indian drugmaker Ranbaxy Laboratories Ltd.

-Ranbaxy had been ready to sell its version as the result of a settlement with Pfizer in 2008, but the launch had been dependent on U.S. regulators lifting a ban that kept the company from exporting some products to the United States after quality control issues at its Indian factories.
+Indian drugmaker Ranbaxy Laboratories Ltd is also ready to sell its copycat Lipitor as the result of a settlement reached with Pfizer in 2008.
+But the actual launch depends on whether U.S. regulators lift a ban that has kept Ranbaxy from exporting some products to the United States following quality control lapses at the company's Indian factories.

+Analysts said on Wednesday there was no sign Ranbaxy had begun shipping its version of Lipitor to pharmacies to be sold under its chemical name atorvastatin, a delay that could benefit Pfizer.

+Ranbaxy officials did not return calls.
+A U.S. Food and Drug Administration spokeswoman declined comment on the status of Ranbaxy's generic Lipitor, saying the agency did not discuss pending drug applications.

-Some industry watchers had expected that Israel's Teva Pharmaceutical Industries Ltd might step in and help supply Ranbaxy if the FDA were not to approve shipments from its main facility in Paonta Sahib, India.
+Some industry watchers expected Israel's Teva Pharmaceutical Industries Ltd to step in and help supply Ranbaxy if the FDA did not approve shipments from its main facility in Paonta Sahib, India.

+"It's hard to know whether the FDA will approve Ranbaxy's product, or whether Teva will become involved, but we should know by midnight," Sanford Bernstein analyst Aaron Gal said.
+Teva officials could not immediately be reached for comment.

-Teva shares closed up 3 percent on the Nasdaq, while Watson fell 4 percent and Pfizer rose 3.5 percent on the New York Stock Exchange.
-Ranbaxy closed down 3.9 percent in India.
+Teva shares were up 3 percent on the Nasdaq in afternoon trading, while Ranbaxy closed down 3.9 percent in India.
+Watson shares slid 0.7 percent, while Pfizer rose 2.8 percent, both on the New York Stock Exchange, amid sharp gains for the broader market.

 PROTECTING THE BRAND